albertibass/ggso_website/_posts/2021-2-13-dayupdates.md

 # Day Of Updates

+## Update 5:
+We thank you again for your patience as we deal with all of the issues associated with Write It CAD It.
+Due to all the issues that arose as a result of the Onshape crash this morning, we will be making Write It CAD It a trial event.
+The score will not factor into overall team placement, however, we will still be handing out medals for the event.
+Again, sorry for all the issues with this event.

 ## Update 4:
 We thank you for your patience as we deal with all of the issues associated with Write It CAD It.
 It appears that Onshape crashed at the beginning of the CAD-er’s time slot, causing multiple teams to not have the full 20 minutes to complete the build.
 If this was the case for your team, please email the event supervisors (ixxia@stanford.edu and nicolexin@berkeley.edu), and we will grant extensions.
 For teams that need extensions, we will be manually opening the CAD-er event after 1 PM PST, after which the CAD-er will have a 20 minute time-block to continue their build, which they can start anytime during the day. **Please only use the amount of time you lost during the actual event** (i.e. if you were able to CAD for 10 minutes during the event, use only 10 minutes of the extension time).
 The CAD-er will have access to the writer’s instructions during that time.